 You should submit the Student Explanation Form in situations where students aren't comfortable providing us information about themselves, including information about extenuating or unusual circumstances that may have impacted their academic record and/or if you feel it's important for the admissions review committee to hear your perspective of the events.

 You can submit a fee waiver through the counselor website (our preferred method) by clicking the "Waivers/Explanation Forms" tab and completing the waiver once a student has applied.
 The waiver is automatically matched with the student's application.
-The fee waiver form can also be emailed, mailed, or faxed to our office.
+The fee waiver form can also be submitted through Common App or emailed, mailed, or faxed to our office.
 Please submit only one form per student.

 We recommend you include information about grading scales, advanced-level coursework that is available (including listing the AP courses offered), size and demographics of the school and of the senior-year class, and any other unique or unusual information about your school, including information you feel is important for the admissions review committee to know.
 Profiles can be uploaded through the counselor website, emailed directly to your UIUC admissions counselor, or sent to our general email account.